pickleball grit durability

 Accelerated wear tests can be useful, but they can also mislead if they do not mimic real contact angles and pressure.
 Real play creates complex wear patterns.

-When you change hitter or ball mid test → your durability claim becomes a story instead of a result.
+Change the hitter or ball mid test, and your durability claim becomes a story instead of a result.

 People also ask: How long does pickleball paddle grit last?